siddhantv10/fibo/README.md

 # Drawing a Comparative
-The basic idea behind this project was to firstly create a fibonacci calculator using the FSM Design with 3 different states namely IDLE, COMPUTE and DONE and then later optimizing the overall design, the number of logic devices and Lookup tables used and area numbers by using a reducing the number of active states in the FSM and then later by by creating a general function for its computation as an array.
+The basic idea behind this project was to firstly create a fibonacci calculator using the FSM Design with 3 different states namely IDLE, COMPUTE and DONE and then later optimizing the overall design, the number of logic devices and Lookup tables used and area numbers by using different approaches.

 # The Generic Approach (fibonacci3)
 The initial generic approach includes the use of only a single always_ff block for the entire description of the module.
 The output signals were also generated inside the